supertopoz/scriptinthree/README.md

 ## Check out my Youtube Channel!

-## This code repo it noval as it uses Redux with JQuery to maintain state.
+This code repo it noval because it uses Redux with JQuery to maintain state.